-While it is possible to connect Xyce to graphical interfaces, such as gEDA [5], Xyce is not provided with any graphical user interface.
+While it is possible to connect Xyce to graphical interfaces, such as gEDA [5] or Qucs-s [6], Xyce is not provided with any graphical user interface.
 It is primarily used as a command-line-only program across all supported platforms, including traditionally "GUI-centered" platforms such as Mac OS X and Microsoft Windows.